Energy in the Faroe Islands: Electricity

 After taking a dip in the early 1990s the electricity production in the Faroe Islands has steadily been on the rise since then, going from 174 GWh in 1995 to 434 GWh in 2022, mostly from oil and hydropower.
 The energy sector employed 154 people or 0.6% of the islands' total workforce as of November 2015.

-The islands have 4 diesel plants (around 100 MW), 6 hydroelectric plants at 37 MW, and 18 MW in several wind power plants with a capacity factor above 40%.
-Wind power was introduced in 1993, producing as little as 423 MWh at first, but rising to 90 GWh by 2022.
+The islands have 4 diesel plants (around 100 MW and supplying district heating), 6 hydroelectric plants at 37 MW, and 43 MW in several wind power plants with a capacity factor above 40%.
 In 2022, the main grid had 50 days where more than 80% of the power was renewable.

 The municipality-owned company SEV is the main electricity supplier in the Faroe Islands with 90% of the total production, and private producers supplying the rest.

+Windpower and batteries

-In 2014, the DKK 180 million 12MW Húsahagi wind farm with Enercon turbines became operational near Torshavn and increased wind capacity from 6.6 to 18.6MW; this decreased oil consumption by 8,000 ton (approximately 4M€) per year.
-A 2.3MW 700kWh lithium-ion battery at €2 million at Húsahagi became operational in 2016, stabilizing the wind power output.
+Wind power was introduced in 1993, producing as little as 423 MWh at first, but rising to 90 GWh by 2022.
+In 2014, the DKK 180 million 12 MW Húsahagi wind farm with Enercon 900 kW turbines became operational near Torshavn and increased wind capacity from 6.6 to 18.6MW; this decreased oil consumption by 8,000 ton (approximately 4M€) per year.

+Adjacent to Húsahagi is the 25 MW Gellingakletti wind farm with 6 Vestas 4.2 MW V117 wind turbines, which started in December 2022, producing 100 GWh/year at DKK 0.218 per kWh.
+The difference between supply and demand was a source of conflict.

+Also adjacent to Húsahagi and Gellingakletti is the Flatnahagan wind farm with 6 Enercon turbines, scheduled at 66 GWh per year when ready.

+A €2 million 2.3MW 700kWh lithium-ion battery at Húsahagi became operational in 2016, stabilizing the wind power output, and a further 12.5 MWh battery with a 15 MVAr syncron compensator is underway at the Sund powerplant.
 Wind power is expected to save consumers DKK 57 million.

-Power prices increased from 0.64 per kWh in 2007, to DKK 1.31 per kWh in 2019.
+Plans

 Six Enercon E82/3MW wind turbines (18MW combined) are to be installed at Eiði, at a cost of DKK 0.239 per kWh.
-A further 64 GWh per year is to be produced by a new privately owned wind farm near Torshavn.

 Planners also consider converting the existing hydropower to pumped-storage hydroelectricity, as rain and wind are high in winter and low in summer.
 Tidal power, offshore wind power and thermal energy storage solutions are also being considered, as the islands have a goal of 100% green electricity production by 2030.
 This occasionally happens when rain and wind matches demand, and the diesel power plants are turned off.